The Circuit: A Glass Case Of Emotion

 Axios co-founder Mike Allen wrote a lengthy piece on America’s biggest global threats and had a load of high-ranking former officials weigh in.
 He asked these experts what keeps them up and night and got a range of responses.
-From former CIA director Michael Hayden’s summary (“We are, to put it simply, the most destabilizing force in the world today”) to former acting CIA director Michael Morrell’s biggest worry (“The inability of our political leadership to resolve their differences and … advance our economy and society”), Allen’s article rounds up 11 threats facing the country.
-It touches on Pakistan, N. Korea, China and Russia—with former DNI James Clapper weighing in on Russia as “the most pressing near-term threat to the US” and former homeland security advisor Lisa Monaco adding that “the more likely scenario is not a bad guy with a bug but a naturally occurring infectious disease like … Ebola … or a new strain of flu.”
+From former CIA director Michael Hayden’s summary (“We are, to put it simply, the most destabilizing force in the world today”), Allen’s article rounds up 11 threats facing the country.
+It touches on Pakistan, N. Korea, China and Russia—with former DNI James Clapper weighing in on Russia as “the most pressing near-term threat to the US.”
 Allen rounds out the list of threats with cyber security issues, climate change and pandemics all securing a spot.
 Yikes.

 A Glimpse Into The Future

 In a quick article outlining five major trends businesses should consider now, global futurist, Sheryl Connelly, highlights the differences between generations, the customer experience in an era of connectivity, and the increased desire to work in a city.
 She encourages brands to double down on telling the stories behind their products to create meaningful experiences for customers looking to identify with companies with a purpose.

 A “Check Engine” Light For Your Body?